Xasmedy/BetterCommands/README.md

 # BetterCommands - Mindustry Plugin.
 [mindustry.ddns.net - Discord](https://discord.gg/6gaRWsp).

-The scope of this plugin is to make available some console commands for admins.
-But there'll be more commands available for moderation and even players.
+The scope of this plugin is make available some console commands for admins.
+But there will be new commands available for moderation and even players!

-This plugin was planed to be made only for *mindustry.ddns.net* but I decided to make it public but get credits.
+The plugin was planed to be made only for the *mindustry.ddns.net* server but I decided to make it public and get credits.

 ### Available commands: